kubestellar/kubestellar/docs/content/direct/architecture.md

 There are currently two roles for spaces managed by KubeFlex: Inventory and Transport Space (ITS) and Workload Description Space (WDS).
 The former runs the [OCM Cluster Manager](#ocm-cluster-manager) on a vcluster-type control plane, and the latter runs on a k8s-type control plane.

 An ITS holds the inventory and the mailbox namespaces.
-The inventory is anchored by `ManagedCluster` objects that describe the WECs.
+The inventory is anchored by [ManagedCluster.v1.cluster.open-cluster-management.io](https://github.com/open-cluster-management-io/api/blob/v0.12.0/cluster/v1/types.go#L33) objects that describe the WECs.
 For each WEC there may also be a `ConfigMap` object (in the `customization-properties` namespace) that carries additional properties of that WEC; this `ConfigMap` is used in customizing the workload to the WEC.
 The mailbox namespaces and their contents are transport implementation details that users do not need to deal with.
 Each mailbox namespace corresponds 1:1 with a WEC and holds `ManifestWork` objects managed by the central KubeStellar controllers.

 A WDS holds user workload objects and the user's objects that form the interface to KubeStellar control.
 Currently, the user control objects are `BindingPolicy` and `Binding` objects.